 7 Reasons for a Photo Safari to Africa

-With the opportunity of seeing so many wondrous and breathtaking sights, you can expect to get hundreds of holiday snaps to show off to the folks back home.
+Booking a Photo Safari to Africa is a once-in-a-lifetime experience for most people, the stuff of dreams.
+With the opportunity of seeing amazing wildlife and unique landscape, you can expect to get hundreds of winning wildlife photos to show off to the folks back home.

-Photography safaris are much more relaxed affairs, their only mission is to provide you with excellent photographic opportunities.
+Photographic safaris are much more relaxed affairs, their only mission is to provide you with excellent photographic opportunities.
 Your guides will draw on all of their experiences to get you to the best places, at the best times of day to capture the finest images.

 They will track animals to where they congregate throughout the day when the sun is perfectly placed in the sky to create the perfect lighting.

-• You won’t have to wait your turn, there is fewer people to block your shot.
+- You won’t have to wait your turn, there is fewer people to block your shot.

-• Everyone has the same ambition, great pictures, there will be no urgency to dash off.
+- Everyone has the same ambition, great pictures, there will be no urgency to dash off.
 Each member of the group will be will to wait to get that perfect picture.

 Professional Photographer Onboard